 Are investment income and capital gains taxed in your country?
 If so, how?

-Capital gains are taxed together with other income basing on individual income tax rates as stated above.
+Yes, capital gains are taxed at the individual income tax rates specified above.

 Are there capital gains tax exceptions in your country?
 If so, please discuss.

 Yes.
 The following categories are exempt from CGT

 Assets are deemed to be disposed when the asset has been;

 What are the general deductions from income allowed in your country?

 Expenses or losses incurred by the person in the production of income included in gross income for the year of income.

 What are the tax reimbursement methods generally used by employers in your country?